UNIVERSITY ARCHIVES - Administrative Records

 ACADEMIC PLANNING AND DEVELOPMENT, DIVISION OF

-Includes correspondence, memoranda, background and administrative planning documents from the subject files of the Office of the Vice President for Academic Planning and Development, 1985–87, relating to its responsibilities for the improvement freshmen education; the Intensive English Language Program; interest in and the need for part-time study for disabled students in the Capital District; the Suburban Scholastic Council High School–College Partnership; and the Five Center Computer proposal.
-The office maintained a separate series of records on the University Libraries mainly relating to the University's membership in the Research Libraries Information Network (RLIN), 1980–87, and the continual upgrading of automated access to library holdings, 1985–87.
-Background correspondence files relating to membership in RLIN date from 1980.
-The Division of Academic Planning and Development was created in 1985 as a result of the reorganization of the Office of Academic Affairs and the Office of Research and Educational Development.
-Its functions were suspended in the Spring of 1987.
-Responsibility for the sub-units of the division was divided between the offices of Academic Affairs, Research and Graduate Education, Information Systems and Libraries, and University Affairs.
+Includes correspondence, memoranda, and reports relating to academic planning and development from the subject files of the Office of the Vice President for Academic Planning and Development.
+Material relates to the offices responsibilities for the improvement freshmen education, the Intensive English Language Program, interest in and the need for part-time study for disabled students in the Capital District; the Suburban Scholastic Council High School-College Partnership; and the Five Center Computer proposal.
+The office was created in 1985 and its functions dispersed in 1987.

 ACCOUNTING, OFFICE OF